QuillORM/.github/concept/TableStructure.md

 The structure of your database is not static, as development progresses, the structure will change.
 For this reason, QuillORM provides a way to version your database structure.

-So each field of your table is assigned a version, that describes in which version if first appeared, afterward you can patch that definition in later versions to modify your structure.
+So each column of your table is assigned a version, that describes in which version if first appeared, afterward you can patch that definition in later versions to modify your structure.

 In addition to that, each table has a target version, that describes, in which version the table should be.